How to pick the right health insurance policy when pregnant

 One easy way to understand the cost of having a baby under a health insurance plan is to review the plan’s Summary of Benefits & Coverage (SBC) document.
-The SBC is required for each plan under the ACA; request this document from the insurer (typically found on the website).
+The SBC is required for each plan under Obamacare.
+Request this document from the insurer (typically found on the website).
 Toward the back of the document, the costs of having a baby with the plan will be spelled out as a coverage example (see an example here).

 Prenatal services, health screenings, lab work, ultrasounds and birthing classes across all three trimesters

 Medical conditions that could complicate the pregnancy

 High-risk pregnancy factors, like unplanned obstetrical surgery, epidurals, premature births, incubation or extended stays in the neonatal unit, NICU or maternity ward

 Pediatric and/or routine and emergency care after baby is born, plus necessary immunizations, vaccinations and checkups in the early months and years of baby’s life, and common baby illnesses

 Also find out if elective procedures like the following are included in the insurance plan: